List of Subjects

 Arts & Technology

-Art develops students’ practical, analytical, and creative skills by integrating studio practice with historical study of Maltese and international art.
-Students engage in drawing from observation, painting, mixed media, printmaking, and basic digital processes like photography and digital painting.
+Art develops students’ practical, analytical, and creative skills by integrating studio practice with the historical study of Maltese and international art.
+Students engage in drawing from observation, painting, mixed media, printmaking, and basic digital processes such as photography and digital painting.
 They enhance technical skills, visual communication, and critical thinking through independent projects.
 The subject prepares students for further studies and careers in creative industries and cultural sectors in Malta and internationally.

 Advanced Level

 The Advanced Level course helps students build strong practical and critical skills in Art.
 Students create a comprehensive portfolio of practical work that showcases research, experimentation, development of ideas, and resolved outcomes.
 This portfolio is complemented by a Visual Journal, where learners record investigations, contextual research, and reflective evaluation.
 The course includes a Personal Study linking practical work to a chosen Maltese artist within broader artistic contexts.
-A core component of the MATSEC syllabus is History of Art, in which students explore selected movements, artists and artworks, building skills to analyse and interpret them using appropriate terminology and critical thinking.
+A core component of the MATSEC syllabus is History of Art, in which students explore selected movements, artists, and artworks, building skills to analyse and interpret them using appropriate terminology and critical thinking.

 Intermediate Level